Unified-Projects/Unified-Obsidian/Unified-Projects/UnifiedOS/Architectural Stuff/Spinlocks.md

 This are a way of blocking code from being run multiple times at once.
-This is mainly important when writing to disks and allocating memory as we dont want to access the same position at once.
+This is mainly important when writing to disks and allocating memory as we don't want to access the same position at once.

 They make use of the compilers atomic features.
 ```CPP TI="EG"